facebook/FAI-PEP/README.md

                         The directory in the android device all files are pushed to.
   --backend BACKEND     Specify the backend the test runs on.
-  --benchmark_file BENCHMARK_FILE
+  -b BENCHMARK_FILE, --benchmark_file BENCHMARK_FILE
                         Specify the json file for the benchmark or a number of benchmarks
-  --devices DEVICES     Specify the devices to run the benchmark, in a comma
+  -d DEVICES, --devices DEVICES
-                        separated list.
+                        Specify the devices to run the benchmark, in a comma separated list.
 The value is the device or device_hash field of the meta info.
   --excluded_devices EXCLUDED_DEVICES